depau/docker-samba/README.md

 # Updated version of `dperson/samba`

 The original maintainer seems to have abandonded the project.
-You can obtain an up-to-date, drop-in replacement using the image `docker pull ghcr.io/depau/docker-samba:main`
+You can obtain an up-to-date, drop-in replacement using the image `ghcr.io/depau/docker-samba:main`

 # Samba